dp0013/College-Admission-Predicter/README.md

 # CollegeAdmissionPredicter
- predict chances of a student's college admission based on 2 exam scores
+ Predict chances of a student's college admission based on 2 exam scores